 - The prospect.
 A generalist is open to the possibilities.
 They’re malleable and take on what may come.
 The raw talent that recruiters search for is the generalist.
 New challenges that stretch their comfort zone are appealing to them.
 As a generalist, they can join an organization and test the waters to find new roles or leadership positions to take on depending on their mixed skillset and the needs of the organization.

 - The hatter.
-Depending on your personality, you might recoil at the phrase “wear many hats”.
-It means you’ll be dabbling in a range of different tasks and responsibilities for a job.
-You might need to know how to layout a newsletter in design software, write copy for the structure of the content, and manage the system that sends it out.
-Large organizations have the budget to have individual specialists to handle discrete task areas.
-Small organizations frequently have to use a single generalist to cover several task areas.
+You might recoil at the phrase “wear many hats” depending on your personality.
+It means you’ll be dabbling in various tasks and responsibilities for a job.
+You might need to know how to lay out a newsletter in design software, write copy for the structure of the content, and manage the system that sends it out.
+Large organizations have the budget to have individual specialists handle discrete task areas.
+Small organizations frequently have to use a single generalist to cover several tasks.

 - Always the student.
 Virtually by definition, a generalist will always be a student.
 As they encounter new problems adjacent to their current knowledge, they don’t limit their experience to what they already know.
 Rather, they seek to understand and solve those problems adjacent to what they’re familiar with.
 They’ll always be a student, guided by the experts within the new areas they seek.